“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “This is really heavy stuff, honey.
 You have to respect it.
 You had three hits of my weed.
 You know what’s going to happen if you have just one hit of this?”

 “You will have a hard time finding this table to set the bong back down on.
-If you have two hits, you won’t know where you are.
-That’s called ‘the waiting room.’
-If you have three hits, you won’t return the same person.
-That’s called ‘breaking through’ — to meet the aliens.”
+If you have two hits, you’ll be suspended in a geometric matrix called ‘the waiting room.’
+If you have three hits, you’ll ‘break through’ and meet the aliens.
+You won’t return the same person.”

-“You think we should be giving this stuff to her?” said Louisa.
+“Should we really be giving this stuff to her?” said Louisa.

 “Will I become addicted?”